 All she knew was if anybody asked why they were going to the United States, she’d respond without fail, “we are here to go to Disney World and see Mickey Mouse.”

 As she zipped by crowds of people bustling about the airport, she clutched her parents’ hands tightly.
-Susana couldn’t conceal her excitement — enthusiasm danced in her eyes.
+Susana couldn’t conceal her excitement.

-So, no matter how mangled or incoherent each stutter made her broken English sound, she wore it proudly — unfazed by the wrinkled foreheads and furrowed eyebrows that met her responses.
+So, no matter how mangled or incoherent each stutter made her broken English sound, she wore it proudly — unfazed by the confused expressions that met her responses.

 When Susana’s family arrived in Marietta, Georgia, they carried nothing but a few cases of luggage and the burden of their homeland’s economic decline.

 Susana’s parents looked at one another.
-Had they rid themselves of the pain and misery they experienced?
-Had shedding their past lives cleared the pathway towards a brighter future?
-Had they found a place that they could raise Susana safely?
+Had they escaped the dangers of the guerilla movements in Colombia?
+Had they successfully avoided deportation?
+Had they found a place they could raise Susana safely?

-As hundreds of self-deprecating thoughts began to flood their minds, their eyes met Susana’s, and in an instant, their concerns about the world and its perils began to fade away.
+As hundreds of self-deprecating thoughts began to flood their minds, their eyes met Susana’s, and in an instant, their concerns seemed to fade away.

 Susana’s parents looked at one another again, though a little more hopeful this time.

-For years they had lived under the thumb of a corrupt government, but now they held the opportunity to pursue the white picket fences of America.
+For years they had lived under a corrupt government, but now they held the opportunity to pursue the American dream.

-They were welcomed with open arms by Susana’s maternal aunt, Angela Patricia, who offered up her home to them while they got on their feet.
+They were welcomed by Susana’s maternal aunt, Angela Patricia, who offered up her home to them while they got on their feet.
 Within weeks of their arrival, Susana’s parents enrolled her at Sedalia Park Elementary School.

-She didn’t pay mind to the sea of eyes that followed her wherever she went; her parents had told her that this was part of the process.
+She didn’t pay mind to the critical eyes that followed her wherever she went; her parents had told her this was part of the process.